Thriveworks Counseling & Psychiatry Williamsburg

 - Laugh, smile, or engage in something fun

-- Surround yourself with people, pets, objects that boost your mood and divert you away from negative thoughts and feelings
+- Surround yourself with people, pets, and objects that boost your mood and divert you away from negative thoughts and feelings

 A professional therapist can recommend the steps mentioned above or others that best fit what’s right for you.
 You don’t need to hesitate to ask for help with any anger issues you may have.
 A happier and healthier you depends on it.